This article is part of a series written by Dr. Kevin Pauza

 This list is not definitive.
 Chronic low back pain has many more symptoms that are varied and intricate.
 You should consult your doctor if you feel that you are suffering from chronic low back pain.

 As we discussed, common treatments for chronic low back pain or pain caused by spinal disc issues, in general, are unable to address annular tears.

 However, the Discseel® Procedure was developed specifically to address annular tears by sealing the tears and preventing further leaking.
-The fibrin used in the procedure also promotes disc tissue growth, which allows damaged spinal discs to heal themselves, something that isn’t possible naturally.
+Fibrin, which is an FDA-approved substance used off-label in the procedure also promotes disc tissue growth, which allows damaged spinal discs to heal themselves, something that isn’t possible naturally.

 If you’re suffering from chronic low back pain, the Discseel® Procedure may be able to help.
 Apply today and find out if you’re a candidate for this life-changing procedure!

 Header image attribution: People photo created by Racool_studio – www.freepik.com